idobenamram/spicy/README.md

 ** Simulation **
 - [x] implementation of KLU
 - [x] refactor errors and metrics in klu
+- [x] test KLU implementation
+      - [x] make sure the output is bit exact to c
+      - [x] make sure solve close
-- [ ] make sure unroll optimization doesn't lose numerical stability
+      - [x] make sure unroll optimization doesn't lose numerical stability
-- [ ] test KLU implementation
+- [ ] create spicyVec for boundary checks
 - [ ] hook up to simulation code
 - [ ] make sure singular matricies work (when not using halt_if_singular)
 - [ ] refactor the functions and structs of KLU (mostly numeric) to something a little nicer
 - [ ] support KLU complex?

+** visualizations **
+- [ ] merge the recorder macro
+- [ ] generate nice visualizations for btf and amd

 ## License